iamvitalyo/Aphrodite-AGI/readme.txt

 ok revert of black white together is grayy and revert of gray is ccolor of shit anthyuthopia

+if head of ppentagram in posiition of O in 5

 Good luck, and dont forget to click "Star" button!